Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks

 \section{Discussion}

-As a first deduction from the results, it is clearly visible that the results for all the models improve with the fine-tuning with Indian data.
-As expected in transfer learning, the model pre-trained in the source domain needs to be fine-tuned if possible for the target domain.
-This is quite evident in the comparison of results in the two Tables \ref{tab:results_finetune} and \ref{tab:results_nofinetune}.
+It is clearly visible from Tables \ref{tab:results_finetune} and \ref{tab:results_lstm} that the results are similar for both GRUs and LSTMs, with fine-tuning on Indian data.
+Also, all the models seem to improve with the fine-tuning on Indian data as depicted in Tables \ref{tab:results_finetune} and \ref{tab:results_lstm} with respect to Table \ref{tab:results_nofinetune}.
+As expected, in transfer learning, if a model pre-trained on data from the the source domain is fine-tuned on data from the transfer domain, the results seem to improve with respect to the model just pre-trained on the data from source domain \cite{yang2020}.

+Since GRUs and LSTMs yield similar results as seen in Tables \ref{tab:results_finetune} and \ref{tab:results_lstm} , GRUs have been preferred over LSTMs for the present experimentation as they have lesser number of parameters with respect to LSTMs \cite{ARUNKUMAR20227585}.
+Hence, for the rest of this discussion, results obtained only with the GRU networks are analyzed further.